Absolute beginner's guide to publishing a website using FTP.

 Finding the directory to upload your file.

-As you can see, the directory names vary from host to host.
+As you can see, the directory names vary from host to host, but I think public_html is the more common one.
 In addition to your site's root directory you will also see a variety of other directories like cgi-bin, ftpdocs, error_docs, anonftp, webstats, mail, that are used for various other purposes related to your hosting account.
 If you are not sure which directory is the root for your site, you will generally find that your host already included an index.html (or index.htm, or welcome.html) file in it, so just open each directory to see if it has an index.html file in it.
-In FileZilla, double-clicking on the directory will open it to view the contents (don't double-click on any files though).
+Double-clicking on the directory will open it to view the contents (don't double-click on any files though).
 To go back up to the next higher level directory, click the folder at the top of the list (the one with the two dots . . next to it).

 That's all there is to it.
 Recheck your site's root directory to make sure the file ended up where you wanted it to, then go to your browser and enter in your website's URL, and you should see I'm famous, baby! (or whatever you typed in the test file).